johnshearing/Airgapped_Encrypted_Messaging/README.md

+## This is the PrivateKeyVault software application.
 ## Airgapped GPG Encrypted Messaging using QR-Coded Video
-This help file is not complete.
-It is under construction.

-Works on Raspberry Pi and other linux devices.

 Text files are encrypted and then passed across the airgap as a parade of QR-Codes displayed on the touch screen.
 Should work with any kind of file but to date have only tested with text files.